minio/docs/source/operations/install-deploy-manage/expand-minio-tenant.rst

 1) Run the :mc-cmd:`mc admin decommission start` command against the Tenant

-2) Wait until decomissioning completes
+2) Wait until decommissioning completes

-3) Modify the Tenant YAML to remove the decomissioned pool
+3) Modify the Tenant YAML to remove the decommissioned pool

 When removing the Tenant pool, ensure the ``spec.pools.[n].name`` fields have values for all remaining pools.